Yarik2019/VocabBuilder/README.md

 The application will be accessible at:👉 http://localhost:5173

 ## 📖 How to Use

-Visit the Home Page to learn about the service.
+1️⃣ Visit the Home Page to get started.

-Go to the Psychologists Page to browse available professionals and sort them based on your preference.
+2️⃣ Explore the Dictionary Page to browse and filter words.

-Click Read More for detailed information about a psychologist.

-If authenticated, click the heart icon to add psychologists to Favorites.

-Click Make an Appointment to schedule a session.

-Navigate to the Favorites Page to review saved psychologists.
+3️⃣ Check the Recommend Page for personalized vocabulary suggestions.

+4️⃣ Train your skills on the Training Page using interactive exercises.

+5️⃣ Register or log in to save progress and access personalized features.

 ## 🚀 Deployment